fbpx

 “Black power is working pretty well in this district,” Wallace said.

-The trial’s conclusion on the heels of a three-judge panel last month ordering legislators to redraw some legislative districts to replace ones where Black voting power is currently diluted.
+The trial’s conclusion comes on the heels of a three-judge panel last month ordering legislators to redraw some legislative districts to replace ones where Black voting power is currently diluted.
 That ruling came in a that is separate from the suit over judicial districts.

 Aycock was not one of the judges who presided over the lawsuit on legislative districts.
-But she joked with attorneys at the end of the judicial redistricting trial that she wishes the case before her involved a three-judge panel to her reach a final decision in a weighty case that has the potential to reshape the state’s highest court.
+But she joked with attorneys at the end of the judicial redistricting trial that she wishes the case before her involved a three-judge panel to help her reach a final in a weighty case that has the potential to reshape the state’s highest court.

 The parties will have 30 days to submit final court papers to Aycock, and she will deliver a final opinion after those submissions.
 After the ruling, an aggrieved party could appeal to the New Orleans-based U.S. Circuit Court of Appeals for the 5th Circuit.